tvarchive/intents/README.md

 ## Suggested Usage :
-* Intents are like the helper methods, thought they look like Scenarios, it is adviced that they are not run as a scenario.
+* Intents are like the helper methods, though they look like Scenarios, it is adviced that they are not run as a scenario.
 * Choose any convenient tagname for Intents and ignore them while running Cucumber Features using `~`.

    Eg: In cucumber command line options pass